 We start early from Lobouche, around 7:30 am.
 Today’s plan is to go straight to the basecamp and return to a lodge in Gorakshep by lunch time.
-Things don’t go according to the plan; it turns out to be the most harrowing day of the trek.
+Things don’t go according to the plan; the day turns out to be the most harrowing one of the trek.

 As we hit the trail toward the basecamp we start experiencing heavy wind.
 Right at the start, a sudden gust trips me up, and I fall.
 I quickly pick myself up and walk; Rahul and Ngima, walking ahead of me, don’t see me falling.

 We reach a relatively flat field.
 The ground is covered by fine sand, gravel and rocks.
 The wind is picking up speed.
 It is bitterly cold, a cold that seeps through the thick down jacket and layers of clothing.
 I sense that Ngima is getting a bit concerned.
 He has not experienced this type of heavy winds before, he says.
 The gusts pick up and blow fine sand at us.
 We see waves of sand at a distance blowing toward us.
 Every time a wave approaches us, we stop and turn around, to prevent the sand from blowing into our face.
 We wait until the wave passes us.
 Then we resume walking.

 We are now at a pass between two mountains.
 Another big gust hits us.
 We all lose our balance and need to steady ourselves with the help of trekking poles.
 Another big wave comes.
 Ngima motions us toward a big boulder nearby.
 We duck behind the boulder for shelter.
 The wave rips past us, but we are protected from the sand by the boulder.
 The American students have caught up and are sheltering behind the boulder with us.
 I ask a student standing near me where they are from in America.
 He tells me that they are from two high schools in Portland, Oregon.